strakers/drupal-entity-decorator/README.md

 #### Alternative Accessor Formatting

-For those that prefer to tightly type the return values, it may be preferable to define custom methods over casting.
+For those that prefer to strongly type the return values, it may be preferable to define custom methods over casting.
 ```php
 class DemoEntityDecorator extends ContentEntityDecoratorBase {
   public function getField1(): string {